Ecological-Complexity-Lab/infomap_ecology_package/README.md

 Farage, C., D. Edler, A. Eklöf, M. Rosvall, and S. Pilosof.
 2021.
 Identifying flow modules in ecological networks using Infomap.
 Methods in Ecology and Evolution

 ## Full documentation
-Complete instructions for installation and many examples are in the [Wiki of this repository](https://github.com/Ecological-Complexity-Lab/infomap_ecology_package/wiki).
+Complete instructions for installation and many examples are in [https://ecological-complexity-lab.github.io/infomap_ecology_package/](https://ecological-complexity-lab.github.io/infomap_ecology_package/).